-Blood glucose meter: A compact device used to check a small blood drop sample to determine the blood glucose level. - Blood glucose monitors - Diabetes Australia
+Blood glucose meter: A compact device used to check a small blood drop sample to determine the blood glucose level.

 Continuous Glucose Monitor: Continuous Glucose Monitoring (CGM) is a means of measuring glucose levels continuously, in contrast to a blood glucose meter that measures a single point in time.
 A Continuous Glucose Monitoring System sensor is inserted into the skin separately to the insulin pump and measures the level of glucose in the interstitial fluid (fluid in the tissue).